 THP Orchestra

-THP Orchestra: The Pioneers of German Electronic Dance Music
+THP Orchestra: The Pioneers of Italian Disco and Dance

-THP Orchestra is a German electronic music project that became a defining force in the European dance scene of the late 1980s and early 1990s.
-Hailing from Frankfurt, the group achieved international fame with their 1988 instrumental track THP (T.H.P.), a record that sold over a million copies and topped charts across Europe.
+The THP Orchestra is an Italian electronic music project that became a defining force in the European disco and dance scene of the 1980s.
+Hailing from Milan, the group achieved international fame with their 1983 instrumental hit "Underwater," a track that sold millions of copies worldwide and became a staple of the Italo disco genre.

 Early career